codelikeagirlau/creative-coding-mothersday/README.md

 In this workshop, we will cover the following:

- - We'll talk about what programming is and cover some essentials concepts including variables, loops, data structures (arrays), ‘if’ statements and functions.
+ - We'll talk about what programming is and cover some essential concepts including variables, loops, data structures (arrays), ‘if’ statements and functions.
- - Learn the what an Arduino is and how it differs from a laptop computer.
+ - Learn what an Arduino is and how it differs from a laptop computer.
  - Set up and programming of the Arduino, which will include basic functions to draw shapes, display text and work with touch.

  ## Setting Up